allegra-saggese-econ/allegra.github.io/README.md

-# personal_website
+# Allegra Saggese
-Github pages for personal website including written content and project files.
+This is my personal page for economics, research and art projects.